 Data stored in a database system.

-Watch this video to see how to analyze Db2 Warehouse on Cloud data in RStudio.
+Watch this video to see how to connect to external data sources in RStudio.